-Me pēhea te aukati kurī tautau noa
+Me pēhea te aukati kurī tautau noa How to control barking

 Why dogs bark

-Dogs usually bark because they:
+Dogs may bark because they:

-- identify a threat
+- sense a threat

 - are bored